All Products

 API

-Use the ListJobs operation to query the list of batch jobs under your account.
-This operation supports filtering by status and time range, and also supports pagination to simplify job management and monitoring.
+Use the ListJobs operation to list the batch jobs in your account.
+You can filter by status and time range and use pagination for easier management and monitoring.

-The priority value ranges from 0 to 2147483647.
-A larger value indicates a higher priority.
-A high-priority job can preempt resources from a low-priority job.
+The priority is an integer from 0 to 2,147,483,647, where a higher value indicates a higher priority.
 Job priority does not guarantee a strict execution order.
-OSS attempts to allocate more resources to higher-priority jobs.
+Instead, OSS allocates more resources to higher-priority jobs on a best-effort basis.

 ossutil 2.0